-The main issues identified as being important in the consideration of this application are Impact on the amenities of residents and the visual impact of the development on the character of the locality and Conservation Area.
+The main issues identified as being important in the consideration of this application is the visual impact of the development on the character of the Listed Building and Conservation Area.

 As noted above, Planning Permission and Listed Building were granted for a similar proposal to the currently built development in 2008.